PYNQ is an open-source project from AMD®that makes it easier to use Adaptive Computing platforms.

 PYNQ is intended to be used by a wide range of designers and developers including:

-Software developers who want to take advantage of the capabilities of Zynq and programmable hardware without having to use ASIC-style design tools to design hardware.
+Software developers who want to take advantage of the capabilities of Adaptive Computing platforms without having to use ASIC-style design tools to design hardware.

-System architects who want an easy software interface and framework for their Zynq design.
+System architects who want an easy software interface and framework for rapid prototyping and development of their Zynq, Alveo and AWS-F1 design.

 Hardware designers who want their designs to be used by the widest possible audience.